-REMM No. REMM Requirement Timing Document Reference SC1 Erosion and sediment control measures would be implemented in accordance with Managing Urban Stormwater: Soils and Construction Volume 1 (Landcom, 2004) and Managing Urban Stormwater: Soils and Construction Volume 2A (DECC, 2008).
+REMM No. REMM Requirement Timing Document Reference Soils and d contamination • SC1 Erosion and sediment control measures would be implemented in accordance with Managing Urban Stormwater: Soils and Construction Volume 1 (Landcom, 2004) and Managing Urban Stormwater: Soils and Construction Volume 2A (DECC, 2008).
 Measures would be designed as a minimum for the 80th percentile, five day rainfall event.
 Design/pre- construction Section 5.1.4 SC2 Prior to ground disturbance in high probability acid sulfate areas, testing would be carried out to determine the presence of acid sulfate soils.
 If acid sulfate soils are encountered, they would be managed in accordance with the Acid Sulfate Soil Manual (Acid Sulfate Soil Management Advisory Committee, 1998) and the Waste Classification Guidelines - Part 4: Acid Sulfate Soils (EPA, 2014).
 Design/pre- construction Section 5.11 SC3 Prior to ground disturbance in areas of potential soil salinity, testing would be carried out to confirm the presence of saline soils.
 If saline soils are encountered, they would be managed in accordance with Site Investigations for Urban Salinity (DLWC, 2002).
-Design/pre- construction Section 5.10 SC4 WorkCover dangerous goods searches would be carried out for properties that have potential contamination near Belmore Station, to provide additional site characterisation and identify the risk of contamination in these areas Design/pre- construction Section 3.3 Section 5.7 SC5 Prior to ground disturbance, a detailed contamination assessment would be undertaken in areas with a medium to high risk of contamination, to confirm the nature and extent of contamination, specific requirements for further investigation and remediation, and/or management requirements of any contamination.
+Design/pre- construction Section 3.2.2 Section 5.10 SC4 WorkCover dangerous goods searches would be carried out for properties that have potential contamination near Belmore Station, to provide additional site characterisation and identify the risk of contamination in these areas Design/pre- construction SC4 relates to Belmore Station upgrade.
+As outlined in the Staging Report, this is outside the scope of this Project and is not relevant.
+SC5 Prior to ground disturbance, a detailed contamination assessment would be undertaken in areas with a medium to high risk of contamination, to confirm the nature and extent of contamination, specific requirements for further investigation and remediation, and/or management requirements of any contamination.
 Design/pre- construction The areas with a medium to high risk of contamination as published in the EIS are outlined in Table 6.
 No areas with a medium to high risk of contamination have been identified within proximity of this Project.
-Phase 2 contamination assessments that have been carried out alone the rail corridor, at station precincts and at Stations are outlined in Section 3.3.
+Phase 2 contamination assessments that have been carried out along the rail corridor, at station precincts and on station platforms are outlined in Section 3.3.
 SC6 Hazardous materials surveys would be undertaken during detailed design for all proposed demolition activities, and for utility adjustments as required.
 Design/pre- construction Section 3.3.1